apache/apisix-docker/README.md

 ## How To Build Image

-**The master branch is for the verison of Apache APISIX 2.x .
+**The master branch is for the version of Apache APISIX 2.x .
 If you need a previous version, please build from the [v1.x](https://github.com/apache/apisix-docker/releases/tag/v1.x) tag.**

 ### Build an image from source